Dave Ramsey Monthly Budget Percentages

 However, having too much house, can also mean your utility bills are much higher.

-We are moving to a smaller house this summer in order to make more progress on our debt, and I’m excited to see the electricity bill basically cut in half.
+We moved to a smaller house in order to make more progress on our debt, and the electricity bill was cut in half.

 Small car repairs, gasoline, and oil changes are all inevitable as you operate your vehicle regularly.

 Stay prepared for these expenses so that you are not digging in to your emergency fund for an “unexpected” oil change.

 Even if you have good health insurance, you will likely have some out of pocket costs like co-pays or deductibles.